alvaradoed92/hello-world/README.md

 Learning about this

-Hi, I like to programming in Android, and this is my first at Github, so i want to learn more about this versioning tool.
+Hi, I like to programming in Android, and this is my first time at Github, so i want to learn more about this versioning tool.